theekawaiithugg/Facedetector/README.txt

 # Facedetector

-Sure!
-Here's a README file template for your face recognition application built with Tkinter and DeepFace:

 Face Recognition Application
 This application uses Python, Tkinter, PIL, face_recognition, and DeepFace libraries to detect faces in images, draw rectangles around detected faces, and perform deep learning analysis to estimate attributes such as age, emotion, gender, and race.